Blog / May 21, 2024

 Customization and extensibility

 No two organizations are exactly alike, and your enterprise search solution should be flexible enough to adapt to your unique needs and use cases.
 Look for platforms that offer a high degree of customization and extensibility, from tweaking relevance algorithms to building custom connectors and UI components.
-A robust API and developer ecosystem is a big plus.
+A robust API and developer ecosystem is a big plus Additionally, you’ll want a platform that uses Agentic AI capabilities to provide answers so hyper relevant that they help to drive greater adoption of enterprise search

 Ease of implementation and use